 In terms of companies, Apple leads both the smartphone and tablet markets, at around 50 percent and 55 percent of the market share, respectively.
 Samsung is still a major player in both industries but holds lower shares.

-With the advancement of technology, more and more connected devices have started to appear on both the global and the U.S. market.
-With the increasing popularity of devices such as connected TVs, smart speakers, and smart bulbs, the United States becomes a hotspot for smart homes and is forecast to be the country with the highest smart home penetration rate.
-The most common smart home devices among Americans were smart speakers, like the Amazon Echo, and streaming devices, like the Amazon Fire TV stick and the Google Chromecast.
-A total of 39 million smart speakers were estimated to be shipped in the United States in 2020.
+With the advancement of technology, devices that are communicative and connected with each other have started to appear more in both the global and the U.S. markets.
+With the increasing popularity of devices such as smart TVs, smart speakers, and smart bulbs, the U.S. has become a hotspot for smart homes, with a smart home market revenue of 38 billion U.S. dollars expected in 2023.
+The most common smart home devices in the U.S. are smart TVs, owned by 76 percent of Americans in 2022.
+Other popular devices in the U.S. include smart speakers, smart bulbs, and smart streaming devices, such as the Amazon Fire TV stick and Google Chromecast.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering the global consumer technology industry